Your direct connection to mineral buyers

 It is not always bad to be force pooled.
 If I absolutely can’t come to an agreement with a potential lessee, I will sometimes just tell them to force pool me.
 Since pooling is regulated by the state, the terms in a pooling order are often better than the terms in some of the leases I am offered.
 Questions do remain however as to exactly what protection exists for mineral owners in forced pooling orders.
 In addition, a forced pooling order generally expires after six months, whereas a lease is often for three years.
 After the forced pooling order expires, you are free to lease to someone else but have still kept the bonus (if you chose a bonus option).
 The National Association of Royalty Owners NARO (www.naro-us.org) sells some publications that further explain the forced-pooling option.

-These blog posts are just the tip of the iceberg so to speak.
-The lease must be analyzed and read carefully before signing it.
-It creates obligations which can last for decades and so it deserves some attention.
+FINAL NOTES: You should understand what you are signing before signing it obviously, and if you don’t then find someone to explain it to you.
+An oil and gas lease creates obligations which can last for decades and so it deserves some attention.
 If you don’t want to deal with analyzing the lease yourself, it would be wise to pay someone to do it for you if necessary.
 Many people just sign anything given to them and hope they are being paid fairly.
 This sometimes costs them a lot of money in the long run.